pvarki/.github/.github/ISSUE_TEMPLATE/issue_template.md

 ---
-name: "Issue report"
+name: "Bug report"
 about: "Did you find a bug?
 Report it with this template."
 title: "[Bug] "
 labels: ["bug"]
 projects: ["pvarki/24"]
 ---

-# Bug
+# 1. Bug
 ## What - Describe the bug
 Outline the bug.
 What is it, and what does it affect?